Cloud Provider Traffic Share in Q1 2026: AWS, Google Cloud, and Azure's Share of Internet Traffic

 AWS region distribution chart showing us-east-1 handles 41.5% of all requests

 Cloudflare's Cloud Observatory tracks request patterns to specific cloud regions.
-It answers a simple question: where do workloads actually run?
-The answer is more concentrated than you'd think.
+One question, clean answer: where do workloads actually run?
+Turns out — more concentrated than you'd expect.

 Glowing central server with gravitational pull lines drawing data packets from all directions representing us-east-1 dominance